MiaFia/NewPirates/README.md

 Then the resulting .csv files for the countries are used in the R scripts Lifespan_Expectancy_Country.R

 \
-For that two datasets have to be downloaded:
+For that two datasets have to be downloaded from outside:

 How to get to the Datasets we chose:\
 https://data.overheid.nl/dataset/318-levensverwachting--geslacht--leeftijd--per-jaar-en-periode-van-vijf-jaren-